Keith Acton was named associate coach of the Edmonton Oilers on June 28, 2013.

 Prior to his tenure with the Oilers, Acton spent the 2012-13 season as assistant coach of the Columbus Blue Jackets.
 Before his time in Columbus, Acton served as an assistant with the Toronto Maple Leafs and also spent time as an Assistant Coach with the New York Rangers (1998-00) under Head Coaches John Muckler and John Tortorella as well as the Philadelphia Flyers (1994-98) under Terry Murray, Wayne Cashman and Roger Nielsen.

-A center during his playing career, Acton was selected by the Montreal Canadiens in the sixth round, 103rd overall, at the 1978 NHL Draft.
-He made his debut with the Canadiens during the 1979-80 season and went on to register 226 goals, 358 assists, 584 points and 1,172 penalty minutes in 1,023 career NHL games with Montreal, the Minnesota North Stars, Edmonton Oilers, Philadelphia Flyers, Washington Capitals and New York Islanders.
-He tallied a career-high 36-52-88 with 88 penalty minutes in 78 games with Montreal in 1981-82, appearing in the All-Star Game that season, and helped the Oilers capture the 1988 Stanley Cup championship.
+Drafted in the 6th round, 103rd overall in 1978 by the Montreal Canadiens, Acton went on to register 584 points (226G, 358A) and 1,172 penalty minutes in 1,023 career NHL games with the Montreal Canadiens, Minnesota North Stars, Edmonton Oilers, Philadelphia Flyers, Washington Capitals and New York Islanders.
+He posted a career high 88 points (36G, 52A) and 88 penalty minutes in 78 games with Montreal in 1981-82, as well as representing the Canadiens at the 1982 All-Star Game.